ScriptingApp/ScriptingApp.github.io/docs/en/guide/docs/Interactive Widget and LiveActivity.md

 - Use `Widget.reloadAll()` within `perform` functions to update widgets dynamically after executing an intent.
 - Define your AppIntents in `app_intents.tsx` for organization and reusability.
 - Use appropriate protocols (e.g., `AudioPlaybackIntent`) to match the intent's functionality.

----

-**Enjoy building interactive widgets and LiveActivities with Scripting!** Let your creativity shine by leveraging the power of AppIntents for dynamic, interactive UIs.